-The COVID-19 pandemic landed manufacturing businesses in uncharted waters overnight.
+The COVID-19 pandemic landed manufacturing businesses like yours in uncharted waters overnight.
 Most had to cut production, and though demand is slowly getting back on track, the ways of doing business have changed altogether.
 Having an online presence is no longer an option for manufacturers like you—it’s become a necessity, and if you’re struggling with the transition, digital marketing can help.

 But you may have questions like: How can digital marketing benefit my business in the current uncertain market?
 How are my fellow manufacturers leveraging digital marketing channels to promote their products and services?
 To get answers to these and similar questions, Capterra conducted an industry survey on existing digital marketing practices among manufacturers and how their adoption has shifted in response to COVID-19.

 Here’s an interesting finding for you: Of the 149 manufacturing respondents, 98% found digital channels such as websites and social media helpful in engaging with customers, while 72% reportedly used these channels to promote their products online.

 This report takes a deep dive into the survey data to explain why you should adopt digital marketing and how you can leverage the technology to optimize your online presence.

 Why should you adopt digital marketing?

 Your manufacturing company can benefit a lot from digital marketing strategies.
 Let’s look at how the technology can help your business plan for the future while adjusting to a world of social distancing.

 In the post-pandemic market, doing business online is the new normal.
 Survey results show that since the onset of COVID-19, as much as 68% of respondents have moved their business processes online.
 This suggests that, from now on, the majority of buyer-seller interactions will happen digitally.